Bisonai/orakl-docs/developers-guide/verifiable-random-function-vrf.md

 There is no difference in initializing VRF user contract that request for VRF with **Prepayment** or **Direct Payment**.

 VRF smart contract ([`VRFCoordinator`](https://github.com/Bisonai-CIC/orakl/blob/master/contracts/src/v0.1/VRFCoordinator.sol)) is used both for requesting random words and also for request fulfillments.
-We recommend you to bond `VRFCoordinator` interface with `VRFCordinator` address supplied through a constructor parameter, and use use it for random words requests (`requestRandomWordsPayment`).
+We recommend you to bond `VRFCoordinator` interface with `VRFCoordinator` address supplied through a constructor parameter, and use it for random words requests (`requestRandomWordsPayment`).

 ```solidity
 import "@bisonai/orakl-contracts/src/v0.1/VRFConsumerBase.sol";